 Ready to let loose Colombian style?
 Bogota has endless options for lively restaurants and nightclubs.
 Head to Zona Rosa after sunset to have your choice of eateries, bars, and nightclubs.
 Whatever you’re vibe, this is the place to find it.

 However, there’s nowhere that quite compares to Andrés Carne de Res.
 This massive family-friendly restaurant is a dining experience you won’t soon forget.
-With a menu full of South American specialities, take your pick from delicious arepas and mouth-watering steaks.
+With a menu full of South American specialties, take your pick from delicious arepas and mouth-watering steaks.
 Whacky art covers the walls and after dark, an electric atmosphere takes over with Latin music and dancing.

 Visit the underground cathedral